In this cross-disciplinary Honors College seminar students

 View the PowerPoint presentation students in the spring 2009 seminar gave on campus and in the community to describe their process to create a Hill District asset map.
 Read the article in the April 30, 2009, edition of the Pittsburgh Post-Gazette, reporting on the project, "Duquesne U. students map Hill District assets."

 View the PowerPoint presentation students in the spring 2008 seminar gave at the annual meeting of the National Collegiate Honors Council in San Antonio, Texas, October 24, 2008.

 - "Seminar Members" includes profiles of the students who have enrolled in the seminar since it began in 2000.

 - "Neighborhoods" describes the places we have worked, in the form of seminar participants' research reports and observations.

-- "Literature" is a searchable annotated bibliography of articles, Web sites, reports, etc. on the subjects of university-community collaborations, civic engagement and service learning.
+- "Literature" is a searchable annotated bibliography of articles, Web sites, reports, etc., created by students in the seminar, on the subjects of university-community collaborations, civic engagement and service learning.